The 7 Best Lightweight Bass Guitars (2023)

 Lightweight basses are often preferred by beginner musicians.
 As a beginner, you explore the instrument and your own style.
 When you get more experienced and know precisely what you want and need, you can invest more in your bass.
 So, a decent-quality first bass will be more than enough.

 A heavy bass does not mean better or worse, as the same goes for lighter bass guitars.
-There are many great options in the market, just like the Squier Classic Vibe 70’s Precision Bass, which feel comfortable and balanced, look elegant and vintage while sounding great for its price.
+There are many great options in the market, just as the Squier Classic Vibe 70’s Precision Bass, which feels comfortable and balanced, looks elegant and vintage while sounding great for its price.

 You can also check the Ibanez miKro GSRM20, great bass for an affordable price, which is especially ideal for kids with its lightweight and short scale.